leonardocfor/useful/NetworkSience/concepts.md

 • **Centrality metrics**: These assess the importance of individual nodes inside a network.
 • **Resilience metrics**: These can be thought of as a measure of how much a network is able to maintain and adapt its operational performance when facing failures or other adverse conditions.

-<ul>More metrics can be found in https://networkx.org/documentation/stable/reference/algorithms/ (NetworkX documentation)</ul>
+<ul>More metrics can be found in https://networkx.org/documentation/stable/reference/algorithms/</ul>

 #### Integration metrics